winter-again/annotate.nvim/README.md

 **Please note that this plugin is still WIP & unstable.
 Feel free to open an issue with any bugs or implementation suggestions.**

-A simple plugin for creating and storing code annotations.
+A plugin for creating and storing notes (annotations) related to a line of code/text.
 It uses Neovim's extended marks and a [SQLite database](https://github.com/kkharji/sqlite.lua) to store annotation information.

 ## Installation & configuration